SaaScape/saascape/README.md

 # SaaScape

 SaaScape is a powerful SaaS management platform that enables users to create plans, manage subscriptions, and automate the deployment of tenant services & databases.
-Leveraging Docker Swarm, this platform provides seamless control over instances, offering a robust infrastructure for your SaaS applications.
+Leveraging Docker Swarm, this platform provides seamless control over instances, offering a robust infrastructure for your applications.

 ## Development Status